 There are a couple of food options in Yosemite National Park, so better to carry lots of drinks and food with you during hikes and exploring the park, and you may feel hungry and thirsty.
 Yosemite Curry Village is the spot where you can find many food options.
 They offer Vegetarian and vegan burgers, wraps too.

 IMPORTANT TIPS FOR PLANNING A YOSEMITE NATIONAL PARK TOUR – Things to do in Yosemite

-- Check the weather forecast of the planned days before you start.
+- Check the weather forecast for the planned days before you start.

 - Check all entrance and road closures rules on the official Yosemite National park or National parks of the USA website.
-After COVID, many times, there are restrictions on crowd and entry policies.
+After COVID, there are often restrictions on crowd and entry policies.

 - During winter, Tioga road closes, so check for option entrances through the western side.